pranabsarkar/Conll_task/README.md

     model.
 There are sentences with different lengths, thus we can’t just pass the vectors of different lengths to our model.
-As we know the max length of the sentence, so we have to pad all the sentences according to the max length of the sentences.
+As we know the max length of the sentence, so we have to pad all the sentences according to the max length.
 After encoding and padding the sentences using the **utils.py** file we have to save those processed lists of X_train, X_test, X_valid, y_train, y_test, and y_valid in pickle files as well as the lists of